Get Latest Updates About Pharmacy Notes, Books and Many More

 D. The plasma membranes of adjacent cells are held together by desmosomes.

-Answer is B: The PM is indeed made of two layers, but they are phospholipid (not glycoprotein) molecules.
+Answer is B: The PM is indeed made of two layers, but they are phospholipid (not glycoprotein) molecules. - Which of the following is NOT epithelial tissue?

 A. The epidermis